hmrc/accessibility/docs/in-house-audit-screener.md

 - Failure of [WCAG 2.0 (A) 4.1.1 Parsing](https://www.w3.org/WAI/WCAG21/Understanding/parsing.html), due to invalid or badly-formed markup.
 Read more about this at [How to Meet Parsing](https://www.w3.org/WAI/WCAG21/quickref/#parsing).
 - Services are not always using the [alphagov autocomplete](https://github.com/alphagov/accessible-autocomplete) component, or the most up-to-date version (the ones being used are inaccessible with screen readers).
 - `details` components do not always work with JAWS and Internet Explorer, preventing many users from accessing the content.
 It is presented in its open state, but announced as collapsed, leading the user to believe that there is content that they are unable to access.
 This occurs when the [details polyfill](https://github.com/hmrc/assets-frontend/blob/master/assets/javascripts/modules/details.polyfill.js) has not been used or initialised.
-- Ideally, refrain from using tabs, as they are only partially implemented and don’t follow the [design system](https://design-system.service.gov.uk/components/tabs/) — which itself is listed as experimental.
+- Avoid using tabs, as they are only partially implemented and don’t follow the [design system](https://design-system.service.gov.uk/components/tabs/) — which itself is listed as experimental.
 Their behaviour is not exposed correctly to screen readers, failing [WCAG 2.0 (A) 4.1.2 Name, role, value](https://www.w3.org/TR/UNDERSTANDING-WCAG20/ensure-compat-rsv.html).
 - Ambiguous links such as ‘Change’, ‘Edit’, ‘Delete’, and ‘Remove’ are not always descriptive when reading out of context.
 Sometimes the additional unique text is missing such as “Change **‘name’**”.
 [WCAG 2.1 (A) 2.4.4: Link Purpose](https://www.w3.org/WAI/WCAG21/Understanding/link-purpose-in-context.html).
 - Service time-outs are often present, but do not warn the user that they are about to be timed out or allow the user to extend their time within the service.
 [WCAG 2.1 (A) 2.2.1: Timing Adjustable](https://www.w3.org/WAI/WCAG21/Understanding/timing-adjustable.html), [WCAG 2.1 (AAA) 2.2.6: Timeouts](https://www.w3.org/WAI/WCAG21/Understanding/timeouts.html).
-- The `autocomplete` attribute is usually always set to ‘off’ on the `form` element, failing [WCAG 2.1 (AA) 1.3.5: Identify input purpose](https://www.w3.org/WAI/WCAG21/Understanding/identify-input-purpose.html).
+- The `autocomplete` attribute is usually always set to ‘off’ on the `form` element, but you will want to turn it on for certain input fields, or you risk failing [WCAG 2.1 (AA) 1.3.5: Identify input purpose](https://www.w3.org/WAI/WCAG21/Understanding/identify-input-purpose.html).
+Further information available: [4.10.18.7 Autofill - HTML Standard](https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#autofill).
 - The new contrast of the focus states is not always used and therefore fails to meet [WCAG 2.1 (AA) 1.4.11: Non-Text Contrast](https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast.html).
 - Error skip links do not always function correctly, failing [WCAG 2.1 (A) 2.4.1: Bypass Blocks](https://www.w3.org/WAI/WCAG21/Understanding/bypass-blocks.html).
 - There are often non-descriptive error messages such as ‘This field is required’ that are not very helpful.
 [WCAG 2.1 (A) 3.3.1: Error Identification](https://www.w3.org/WAI/WCAG21/Understanding/error-identification.html), [WCAG 2.1 (AA) 3.3.3: Error Suggestion](https://www.w3.org/WAI/WCAG21/Understanding/error-suggestion.html).